FirstHR

 How long does cultural onboarding take?

-True cultural integration takes 3-6 months minimum.
+True cultural integration takes 3 to 6 months minimum.
 Most employees decide whether they fit within the first 90 days, so front-load the cultural elements while continuing reinforcement through the first year.

 What if our culture is still forming?